Older Women, Younger Men: Is There Still a Double Standard?

 I’ve always liked older men because they seem to have an air of confidence and sense of self that younger men are still in search of.
 Having amassed a certain level of economic independence affords them the opportunity to leave that race to succeed and temporarily focus on life’s more important issues.
 For me, marrying a man who is fifteen years older was more about being with someone who had already done the whole rat race career track and was more interested in starting a family and focusing on his kids.

 What it boils down to is this: all relationships, be it older women and younger men and older men and younger women, work because both parties are invested in them for their own individual reasons.
 Yet while we accept an older man coupling with a younger woman, why do we take jabs at older women who are doing the same thing?
 Why do we brand them cougars, insinuate they’ve been sitting in a plastic surgeon’s armchair far too long and that their younger male counterparts are merely shtooping them for the green stuff?
 Madonna and Jesus Luz were treated like a complete joke.
-Sure, there’s Demi Moore, the Queen of the Cougars, and her “cub” Ashton Kutcher – but it seems like everyone is waiting for Ashton to cheat (again?) at any minute.
+And we all know what happened to Demi Moore, the Queen of the Cougars, and her old flame Ashton Kutcher

 Why is there STILL a double standard?